Bug report #21451

 Will leave it open for now, to ask a R-adept to see what R does in cases like this: take the 'same' buckets together, or create more buckets but arrange the values over it.

-#3 Updated by Pedro Venâncio about 5 years ago
+#3 Updated by Pedro Venâncio over 5 years ago

 Hi Richard,